OmerFI/OmerFI/README.md

 <h3>Software Developer, Cyber Security Researcher

-My experiences are including:
+My experiences include:
-- 1.5 years of working and proven software development experience.
+- 2+ years of working and proven software development experience.
-- Python - C# - HTML - CSS - JS.
+- Python - HTML - CSS - JS - C#
 - Experience with third-party libraries and APIs.
 - Knowledge of modern software development, trends, and the latest technologies.
-- Experience working with remote data via REST, JSON.
+- Experience working with remote data via REST, and JSON.
 - Solid understanding of code versioning tools such as Git.
-- Experience with tools such as Trello, Notion, Figma. </h3>
+- Experience with tools such as Trello, Notion, and Figma. </h3>

 <h3 align="center">Connect with me:</h3>
 <p align="center">